 It’s the foundation of client satisfaction and retention in modern business.

-They want all of this to be simple and convenient—not another tax on company resources.
+Clients want all of this to be simple and convenient—not another tax on company resources.

 If you only focus on one thing, start with data.